kmcgillivray/kmcgillivray.github.io/resume/index.md

 title: Résumé
 ---

-I am a teacher, designer, and web developer.
+# Summary

+My goal is to learn more about the skills and habits of creativity and to share what I learn with others through teaching, writing, and other projects.
 My core interests are the creative process, education, and mindfulness in creativity and education.
-My goal is to learn more about the skills and habits of creativity and to share what I learn with others through teaching, writing, and other projects.
+Currently, I am a teacher, designer, and web developer.

 Please learn more in my résumé below, or see examples of my [web development projects](/projects) and other work in the menu above.